gabmagrani/gabmagrani/README.md

 ## 👋 Hi, I'm Gabriela

-Product Designer who combines a frontend background (HTML, CSS, JS) with design to build better products.
+Product Designer who combines a frontend background with design to build better products.

 **What I'm focused on right now**
 - 🧩 Design systems as AI-readable infrastructure